-October is on its way, and with it a lovely fallish Halloweenish atmosphere.
+Fall has arrived, and with it a lovely Halloweenish atmosphere.
 If you are in search of a guide through the spookiest bits of Montana’s past, you’ll not find better than Ellen Baumler.
 Before retiring last year, Baumler had spent 26 years digging into the stories of Montana’s past.
 She’s a terrifyingly prolific author who has absolutely mastered the art turning her exceptional historical research into short quirky stories about Montana’s past.
 Her specialty is in telling the stories of the forgotten bits of history–the places and people who might otherwise slip through the cracks.

 A surprising number of those people happen to be undead.

 Baumler has written a multitude of books, but for the most haunting of tales, check out Spirit Tailings, Beyond Spirit Tailings, Haunted Helena, Ghosts of the Last Best Place, and Montana Chillers (I said there were a lot!).
-We’ve also collected a number of her Southwest Montana stories here.
+We’ve also collected a number of her Southwest Montana stories here to wet your whistle.